mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 spiral, are prevalent (Glover, 1999; Meyer et al., 1992; Weiger et al., 2002), but different acquisition schemes, such as spiral-in (Börnert et al., 2000) or combined in/out readouts (Glover and Law, 2001; Glover and Thomason, 2004) have been proposed.
-High resolution fMRI studies have occasionally employed spirals as well (Jung et al., 2013; Singh et al., 2018), including first applications of laminar fMRI (Ress et al., 2007) and regionally optimized acquisitions, e.g., for the hippocampus (Preston et al., 2010) or superior colliculus (Katyal et
+High-resolution fMRI studies have occasionally employed spirals as well (Jung et al., 2013; Singh et al., 2018), including first applications of laminar fMRI (Ress et al., 2007) and regionally optimized acquisitions, e.g., for the hippocampus (Preston et al., 2010) or superior colliculus (Katyal et